Henderson’s Shooting Star

 • Petal lobes are pink to lavender (rarely white), with a broad white band and narrow yellow and maroon bands at the base

-• Stigma (pollen-receiving part of the pistil/female structure) and sharply-pointed dark stamens (male flower parts) extend beyond the petals
+• Pistil (female flower parts) and sharply-pointed, dark stamens (male flower parts) extend below the petals

 • Ovary superior (above the attachment of other flower parts)